Quick overview

 Scotiabank U.S. Dollar Visa Card Vs. CIBC U.S. Dollar Aventura Gold Visa Card

-Additionally, it offers a bonus of 2,500 points for completing certain activities with CIBC, such as adding an authorized user to the card and signing up for eStatements.
+Additionally, it offers a bonus for completing certain activities with CIBC, such as adding an authorized user to the card and signing up for eStatements.
 This rewards system could be more appealing to those who value earning points on their spending.
 It also offers up to three supplementary cards for free and first year annual fee rebate.

 While we don’t like to make outright recommendations, the CIBC card appears to do everything the Scotiabank card does – just a little better.